 Sending out bills for work you’ve done and products you’ve sold is an important activity when it comes to keeping your cash flowing smoothly.
 A strong and efficient business invoicing system helps to maximize your odds of getting paid for work done.
 It contributes to a strong accounts receivables turnover ratio.
 And it makes it easier to pay your bills in full and on time.
 This leads to a stronger credit score and more favorable business loan terms.

-What Are the Most Common Business Invoicing Mistakes and How Do You Fix Them?
+The Most Common Business Invoicing Mistakes and How To Fix Them:

 #1.
 Not Invoicing – Or Tardy Invoicing

 You completed the job, you sold the product, and you feel great.
 New customer orders come in so quickly you tell yourself you’ll invoice at the end of the day.
 Yet you’re too tired.

 So you delay invoicing.
 And then you forget the particulars.
 Or maybe your customer complained so much over their last bill that it’s just too much of a pain to invoice for the half-hour service call you made last week.

 Whatever the reason, not invoicing your customers or clients (or invoicing them late) is one reason your invoices aren’t being paid on time.
 And that is a surefire way to start down a slippery slope to a less profitable business.

 Solution: Stop saying, “I’ll send you the bill.”
 Incorporate immediately billing as the last step in your product sale or service call.
 Use a tablet or smartphone to generate and email an electronic invoice in front of the client.
 Even if the bill doesn’t need to get paid for 30 days, you’ve completed your first business invoicing step.

 Or set aside a time block one afternoon for weekly billing.
 The key is to establish a routine and stick to it.